Hybrid algebras: Some hybrid algebras with at most three simple modules

-There are no exceptions to the zero relations in (2) and (2'); it is straightforward to check that $H$ is the Nakayama algebra where the quiver is cyclic with three vertices, and where all paths of length four are zero in the algebra.
+There are no exceptions to the zero relations in (2) and (2') since for any arrow $\alpha$ we have $\alpha\not\in \cT$ or $\ba\not\in \cT$, and $\alpha\not\in \cT$ or $g(\alpha)\not\in \cT$.
+It is straightforward to check that $H$ is the Nakayama algebra where the quiver is cyclic with three vertices, and where all paths of length four are zero in the algebra.